Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 community.
 In addition, fostering a sense of collaboration and community among participants, both during and after the program, would be a key indicator of success.
-Ultimately, a successful GSoC would not only drive innovation and growth for Open Science Labs, but also inspire students to continue contributing to open science and open source projects, further increasing the organization's impact.
+Ultimately, a successful GSoC would not only drive innovation and growth for the open source projects, but also inspire students to continue contributing to these projects, further increasing the organization's impact.

 ## How will you keep mentors engaged with their GSoC contributors?